mewm/laravel-schedulelogger/README.md

 `composer require pendonl/laravel-schedulelogger`

-Add the Service Provider and Facade to config/app.php:
+Add the Service Provider and Facade to config/app.php.
+(For Laravel 5.5 and up Auto-Discovery is enabled)

 ```php
 'providers' => [